darrellmegan/SFARI-EEG-Analysis/README.md

 ## [Machine Learning Classification](classifier_linearSVC.py)
 Classifies patients as ASD or control by their power spectra bands (as exported in Step 7)
+- [Plot mean classification accuracies](plotMLaccuracies.R) by channel and condition